Healthy Homes Assessment Epuni

 Home Assessments Epuni for Rental Properties

-There are many things to look over in a home review to determine if your rental property is in compliance with the requirements of the Healthy Homes Standard.
-There are a few examples:
+There are numerous concerns to be able to examine in the home assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
+A few examples are:

-The repercussions of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently falling on the wrong side of the ruling on tenancy services ruling could be significant for landlords and property managers.
-For expert guidance, contact us today to book your rental properties home assessment.
+The repercussions of not having a Healthy Home with regard to The Residential Tenancies Act and consequently getting on the wrong side of an tenant services ruling can be significant for property owners and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties